GitPaulo/Vulcan/README.md

 ./shell/install.sh
 ```

-After running it only once, run the follwing to start the bot:
+After running it only once, run the following to start the bot:

 ```sh
 ./shell/run.sh